anvlkv/pd-else/Documentation/md-help/bl.vsaw~.md

 draft: false
 ---

-[bl.vsaw~] is a variable sawtooth waveform oscillator that also becomes a triangular osccilator just like [else/vsaw~], but it is bandlimited.
+[bl.vsaw~] is a variable sawtooth waveform oscillator that also becomes a triangular osccilator just like [vsaw~], but it is bandlimited.